 - Reduce the senseless, preventable cycle of unwanted litters and subsequent euthanasia of cats and dogs across New Mexico.

-Hover over chart for more information
+Hover over chart columns below for details

 2017 Statewide Totals